mahsavafaie/wwc/resources/working-locally.md

 During the sessions, we have been working in the cloud.
 However, you might want to run jupyter notebooks locally.
 This instructions will guide you to get them running in your computer.

 You will need `python3`, `jupyter` and some additional python packages.
 If you try to use `python2` and the old `ipython` unexpected things will happen.
-Do not expect us to provide support in that case.

 We will show you how to: